ysmolski/cryptopals/README.md

-###Solution for the matasano crypto challenges.
+### Solutions for the cryptopals crypto challenges.

+http://cryptopals.com/

 In Go.

-http://cryptopals.com/
+2021 edition.

+Spoiler alert.